Must-have Travel Accessories for Long Flights

 Luckily, I had my phone, and I was able to watch something on it because I had downloaded some videos.
 I wish I traveled with my iPad because it would have been much more enjoyable to watch something on a larger screen.

-Also, if you are traveling with kids, an iPad is a great way to keep them entertained.
+Also, if you are traveling with toddlers or kids, an iPad is a great way to keep them entertained.
 For times when flights do have entertainment on the seats, having an iPad with kids is still a good idea so that children aren’t bumping and tapping too hard on the seat neighbor.

 I’ve found that this iPad stand is the best lightweight stand to travel with and prop a tablet or phone on the airplane tray table.